• Skip to primary navigation

 1. Weigh and chop the strawberries

-2. Bloom the gelatin in the lemon juice (or add 2 tbsp of chia seeds after cooking)
+2. Bloom the gelatin in the lemon juice (or add 2 tablespoon of chia seeds after cooking)

 3. Cook the strawberries with water and sugar-free sweetener until the strawberries break down and thicken as the liquid evaporates.